owlbarn/tutorial/book/zoo/README.md

 ### More Examples

 Despite of its simplicity, Zoo is a very flexible and powerful tool and we have been using it heavily in our daily work.
-We often use Zoo to share the prototype code and small shared modules which we do not want to bother OPAM, such those used in performance tests.
+We often use Zoo to share the prototype code and small shared modules which we do not want to bother OPAM, such as those used in performance tests.
 Moreover, many interesting examples are also built atop of Zoo system.

 * [Google Inception V3 for Image Classification](https://gist.github.com/jzstark/9428a62a31dbea75511882ab8218076f)